 It is possible to make both too much of this fact and too little.

 We make too much of it when we “invest” in the world.
 That is, when we start to compare our gifts or skills to other people in an effort to judge one better or worse.
-This person is a more successful writer by virtue of sales.
+This person is a more successful writer by virtue of their book sales.
 That person is a better ACIM teacher because they have more speaking gigs.

 In other words, I cannot simultaneously hear the Holy Spirit’s call to heal and the ego’s call to destroy.